daniellansun/fast-reflection/README.md

 # fast-reflection
-Yet another fast alternative for Java reflection
+Yet another fast alternative for Java reflection, making dynamic calls as efficient as direct calls.

 ## Usage
 See the tests: